Navigation Unification

 This redesign is expected to increase app adoption by leveraging high-intent Marketplace traffic and reducing friction in cross-platform transitions.

-With the unification of the app, marketplace, and offer engine navigation, users can find what they’re looking for easily and understand how each of these systems relate to each other — ultimately there for users to find financial calm.
+With the unification of the app, marketplace, and offer engine navigation, users can more easily find what they’re looking for and understand how these systems relate to one another—ultimately helping them achieve financial calm.

 Legacy systems and technical limitations across platforms